Clinical-Informatics-Collaborative/Clinical_Dashboard_24sem1/README.md

      For technical tools: Synthea, Redcap, MongoDB, Nectar, R Shiny.
   2. **Where are your technical notes?**
      [techical notes can be found here](https://wehieduau.sharepoint.com/:f:/r/sites/StudentInternGroupatWEHI/Shared%20Documents/Clinical%20Dashboards/2024%20Semester%201%20Technical%20notes?csf=1&web=1&e=r9Uw9f  "techical notes can be found here").
-     Notice that you need a WEHI email to access this folder.
+     _Notice that you need a WEHI email to access this folder._
   3. **Can you explain more about your steps?**
      Check folders of your interest.
 There are detailed README.md for every steps and some useful guides to navigate you through the project.
   4. **Where are your final presentation recording and slides?**
      You can find the final presentation recording and slides here:
     [presentation slide](https://wehieduau.sharepoint.com/:p:/r/sites/StudentInternGroupatWEHI/Shared%20Documents/Clinical%20Dashboards/2024%20Clinical%20Dashboard%20final%20presentation.pptx?d=wd9ea6c73a3de40baafd8cdd6999bf60f&csf=1&web=1&e=tqGzpG "presentation slide")
-     Notice that you need a WEHI email to access this folder.
+     _Notice that you need a WEHI email to access this folder._
   5. **Any suggestion on possible topics for next intake students?**
      There are some ideas:
-       a.
+       i.
 Add more visualization on current tabs/pages or create a new page for new plots.
-       b.
-Figure out how to map the non-standard database's field name to standard format.
+       ii.
+Figure out how to map the non-standard database's field name to standard format. iii.
-       c.
 Expand map region to entire Victoria region and ncrease the size of database accordingly.
-       b.
+       iv.
 Take user input API and generate customized visualization.
   6. **Why create project with only 1 disease rather than create a project with multiple disease and build a filter for them on website?**
      This is because of the nature of the Redcap project.
 Rather than a hospital-like dataset with multiple disease, Redcap projects usually focus on studying one disease.
 Thus we change our databases generating process in step 0 Data Generation.